Overview

 - Document country

-Note: You can specify country for all document types except PASSPORT
+Note: You can specify a country for all document types except PASSPORT

 .
 This is because passports have the same format worldwide so the SDK does not require this additional information.